Helen of Greece and Denmark: Installation in Bucharest

 Upon her return to Romania, Helen was already pregnant.
 She spent some time with Carol at the Cotroceni Palace, where the pomp and protocol of the Court both impressed and bored her at the same time.
 The couple then took up residence at the Foișor, an elegant Swiss-style chalet built in the surroundings of Peleș Castle, at Sinaia.
 It was there that the crown princess gave birth after only seven and a half months after her wedding.
 Her only child, Prince Michael, named in honor to Michael the Brave, the first unifier of the Danubian Principalities, was born on 25 October 1921; the childbirth was difficult and required surgery.
 The ordeal significantly weakened Helen, and the doctors forbade her from having a second pregnancy.

 Once Helen had recovered, in December 1921 the couple moved to Bucharest, in a large villa at the Șoseaua Kiseleff.
 Despite their significantly different points of interest, Carol and Helen managed, for some time, to lead a bourgeois and happy existence.
-In the mornings, the heir performed his official duties and in the afternoons, they enjoyed their favorite past times.
+In the mornings, the heir performed his official duties and in the afternoons, they enjoyed their favorite pastimes.
 While the crown prince engaged in reading and his stamp collections, she spent her time engaged in horseback riding or on the decoration of their residences.
 The crown princess was very involved in social work and founded a nursing school in the capital.
 She was also appointed an Honorary Colonel of the 9th Cavalry Regiment, the Roșiori.